Editor’s Note: This post has been updated with new best practices, links, and content.

 Best Practice #3 – Add Form Fields

-The counterintuitive best practice: add more form fields to make multi-step forms on your landing pages.
+This falls among our more counterintuitive landing page best practices: add more form fields to make multi-step forms on your landing pages.

 I mentioned this one in a Landing Page Mistakes post where removing form fields was listed as Mammoth Mistake #1.